evgtar/mp3tags/README.md

 - Supports multiple audio formats with format-specific tag handling
 - **Configurable logging** with file and console output
 - **INI-based configuration** for all settings
+- **Automatic playlist generation** for all processed files with customizable names and locations
+- **Tabular statistics output** showing processing results

 ## Configuration